exasol/exasol-testcontainers/doc/design.md

 ## `Bucket`

 The `Bucket` building block controls interaction with a bucket in BucketFS.

+## `DatabaseControl`

+The `DatabaseControl` controls features of the core database like stopping and restarting.

 # Runtime